LouisB3/PartOverhaulIntegration/Readme.md

 Delete any existing installed version of this mod, then drop the PartOverhaulIntegration folder into your GameData folder wherever KSP is installed.

-### Compatibility

-- If PartOverhauls is present, those parts will receive bugfixes and will be hidden.
-This is to provide backwards compatibility.

 ### Support

 Report any bugs, issues, requests, or suggestions via [GitHub](https://github.com/LouisB3/PartOverhaulIntegration).